Route tables#

 Network – a range of IP addresses in CIDR notation for which you want to add a routing rule.

-Gateway – a standard Internet gateway, VPN connection, instance or network interface where traffic should be sent according to the current rule.
+Gateway — a standard Internet gateway, VPN connection, instance, network interface or transit gateway where traffic should be routed according to the current rule.

 Route selection algorithm#